-Persons most affected by the proposed rule changes will be DDS members who are eligible and receive Habilitation services.
-This rule should not place any cost or burden on private or public entities.
+The proposed rule changes will affect individuals who are eligible to be moved off of the DDS waitlist and start receiving services through the Home and Community Based Waiver.
+This rule change should not place any cost burden on private or public entities.
+No information on any cost impacts were received from any entity.